Peru: Transport

 Peru's road network in 2021 consisted of 175589 km of highways, with 29579 km paved.
 Some highways in the country that stand out are the Pan American Highway and Interoceanic Highway.
 In 2016, the country had 827 km of duplicated highways, and was investing in more duplications: the plan was to have 2634 km in 2026.
-The country's rail network is small: in 2018, the country only had 1939 km of railways.
+The country's rail network is small: in 2025, the country only had 2001 km of railways.

 Peru has important international airports such as Lima, Cuzco and Arequipa.
 The 10 busiest airports in South America in 2017 were São Paulo-Guarulhos (Brazil), Bogotá (Colombia), São Paulo-Congonhas (Brazil), Santiago (Chile), Lima (Peru), Brasília (Brazil), Rio de Janeiro (Brazil), Buenos Aires-Aeroparque (Argentina), Buenos Aires-Ezeiza (Argentina) and Minas Gerais (Brazil).
 Multiple airport expansions are currently under construction across Peru, the two main ones being the Jorge Chávez International Airport and Chinchero International Airport.
-Jorge Chávez International Airport, the largest in Peru, is undergoing an expansion that includes the construction of a new runway, control tower and a new terminal, along with new hotels, logistical buildings and cargo sector.
+Jorge Chávez International Airport, the largest in Peru, went through an expansion that includes the construction of a new runway, control tower and a new terminal, along with new hotels, logistical buildings and cargo sector.
 Altogether, they make up the Ciudad Aeropuerto, Airport City.
-It will allow transit of 40 million passengers every year and will be completed in December 2024.
+It will allow transit of 40 million passengers every year and was completed in 2025.
 Another ambitious airport project is the Chinchero International Airport in Cusco.
 The new airport is set to replace the old Alejandro Velasco Astete International Airport and help passengers bypass a stop in Lima by introducing international routes.